learnk8s/learnk8s.io/src/gatekeeper/content.md

 constrainttemplate.templates.gatekeeper.sh/k8srequiredlabels created
 ```

-To use the policy from the ConstraintTemplate, you need a Constraint.
+To use the policy from the `ConstraintTemplate`, you need a Constraint.

-Create a new file, check_labels_constraints.yaml  with the following contents:
+Create a new file, `check_labels_constraints.yaml`  with the following contents:

 ```yaml|title=check_labels_constraints.yaml
 apiVersion: constraints.gatekeeper.sh/v1beta1